s1lvaj/degoogle/README.md

 ## 9. Next Steps

 If all of these steps have been completed, you are already way better when it comes to online privacy.
 Some next steps would be to limit social media usage.
-While ditching it is not needed, for it can be quite fun to share advetures with friends, it shouldn't define your life, and you should also pay attention to what you post.
+While ditching it is not needed, for it can be quite fun to share advetures with friends, it shouldn't define your life, and you should also pay attention to what you post (avoiding posting about your life, focusing on creations and such).
 Do NOT share your entire life, specially with people you do not know.
 Also use different names or personas when possible, and know how to identify scams.

 Using apps like signal to commnicate, instead of whatsapp, could also be good, but it isn't critical, like using Tor as your default browser (avoid using a VPN here, since Tor already hiddes you, so a VPN only calls attention to yourself), encrypting all your email and information, only using cash to pay for things (or, if buying online, using a one-time phone number/email and a one-time card), etc. It can be overkill unless you are an activist.
 The same with turning off you internet when not using it, keep in touch with tech news, and even change to better options if they appear.